 Kerri ní Dochartaigh was highly commended in the inaugural Life Writing Prize 2017 for ‘Mudlarking’, a piece of life writing that explores a violent Derry childhood, paying homage to the great Seamus Heaney.
 It was described by the judges as ‘very sophisticated in its exploration of form, very powerful writing, a clever mixture of the past and the present’.
-Kerri shares her thoughts on her writing, her inspirations and Seamus Heaney.
+Spread the Word’s Laura Kenwright spoke to Kerri to get her thoughts on her writing, her inspirations and Seamus Heaney.

-Tell us about your writing; how long have you been writing for, why do you write etc?
+Laura: Tell us about your writing; how long have you been writing for and why do you write?

 . . .
 I write because I am.
 Because it’s all I know.
 Because I believe it fixes broken things and calls us to that point where the mirror meets the mire.
 It brings stillness in the chaos; beauty in decay.
 I write because I believe we are all going to be ok.
 I write because I want to see the sun rise in the light of hope, no matter how coal black the night may seem-again / again / again / again and again.

 Laura: Do you have any tips for budding life writers out there?

 Kerri: I feel I’d be letting the whole of my island down here if I didn’t quote Seamus Heaney for this one; ‘I always believed that whatever had to be written would somehow get itself written.’
 Trust yourself.
 Be true to your experience.
 Listen to that wee voice when you first awaken in the soft glow of morning that tells you to write, write, write and to send that out into our wide, beautiful world.
 And swim under moonlight; always.

 Laura: Are you working on anything at the minute?

 Kerri: I’m in the process of trying to put together many short life-writing pieces (of which ‘Mudlarking’ is one) into one longer piece with the hope that people will want to read it.
 I simply must write it, though, and that’s the most important part.